-In addition, incumbent non-employee directors (other than the Chairman of the Board) are annually granted \$30,000 in restricted stock with a one-year vesting period, which grant is made on the date of the annual meeting of stockholders.
-The Chairman of the Board is annually granted \$45,000 in restricted stock with a one-year vesting period.
-These awards are pursuant to the 2013 Plan and are valued at the closing price of our common stock on the grant date.
-We believe that the awarding of restricted stock to directors is a necessary component of their total compensation, including their director fees, in order to align their interests with those of our stockholders.
+We believe that awarding restricted stock to directors is a necessary component of their total compensation, including their retainer fees, and aligns their interests with those of our stockholders.
 Our Compensation Committee and board of directors have allowed a limited exception to this policy in connection with Mr. Moseley's service as a director on our board to account for limitations on his ability to accept compensation for service as a director and in recognition that a grant of restricted stock to Noro-Moseley would not satisfy the intent of the board's policy.
-For so long as Mr. Moseley remains a director on our board, we will pay the \$25,000 cash equivalent value to Noro-Moseley instead of issuing restricted stock.
+For so long as Mr. Moseley remains a director on our board, we will pay the \$40,000 cash equivalent value to Noro-Moseley instead of issuing restricted stock.